 I have been working on a series of collages called “Foremothers.”
 I am speaking of both my biological ancestors and other women, artists and change-makers whose lives have informed my own journey.
-I tell each story in bits and pieces.
-Each collage is like a fragment of memory that might surface in a dream.
-Like a dream, the symbols ask to be decoded and interpreted.
+The Foremothers Project began with the death of Ruth Bader Ginsburg, noted Supreme Court judge and amazing human being.
+As I explore my foremothers in visual form, I tell each story in bits and pieces.
+Each collage I create is like a fragment of memory that might surface in a dream.
+Like a dream, the symbols in my collages ask to be decoded and interpreted.

 To create these compositions I draw upon sensory memories, family stories told to me by my mother, and artifacts that have come down to me.
 As stated before, they are more like dream images than linear narratives.
 The two collages I am sharing with you today honor my grandmothers.
 Their names are Sarah Brooks and Rebecca Rosenfield.
 They are two of my biological foremothers.

 My father’s mother Sarah Brooks (nee Schuhalter) came to America around the turn of the century from a small shtetl, or village outside of Kiev called Ysutta (sp?).
 This village lay in the region of Europe known as the Pale of Settlement.
 It is where many Jews migrated after many expulsions.
 Under the Russian czarist regime, life became untenable for my grandparents and many others–hence their migration across the ocean to America.
 Sarah married another immigrant named Bennie Brooks.
 He was an upholsterer by trade.
 They settled in Newark, New Jersey where they raised four children, three boys and a girl.
-Yiddish was my Grandma Sarah’s native language.
-Nanny, as we called her, never fully mastered English and she never learned to drive a car.
-Her home was the domain in which she was most comfortable.
+Yiddish was my Grandma Sarah’s native language and she never fully mastered English.
+Nor did she learn to drive a car.
+As I remember my Nanny, her home was the domain in which she felt most comfortable.
 Nanny Sarah lived into her eighties in my home town of West Orange, N.J.